Girls' Frontline 2: Exilium: Development

 During a livestream in May 2020 celebrating the fourth anniversary of Girls' Frontline, game producer Yuzhong announced four new games set within the Girls' Frontline universe.
 Girls' Frontline 2 was described as a tactical game with exploration and character progression mechanics.
 The development team initially explored a variety of potential genre options, including life simulation and real-time strategy games, however eventually opted for a turn-based tactical game as the developers had prior experience with the genre, considered it an ideal genre for storytelling, and because control schemes for the genre are intuitive on both mobile and PC platforms.

 Yuzhong states in a 2021 interview that Girls' Frontline 2 is the studio's first attempt at creating a 3D game.
 As a departure from the previous game's simpler design, Girls' Frontline 2 utilises a freely adjustable third-person top-down perspective.
 The production team also combined the usage of more realistic-looking physically based rendering for objects and environments alongside the non-photorealistic rendering of animesque characters as part of their design of the game's aesthetic, seamlessly combining the characteristics of moe and realism together without breaking immersion.
 Battle maps with a variety of indoor and outdoor settings were created, along with variations in time-of-day and season, to create an atmosphere of realism for the game's post-apocalyptic wasteland setting.
-In 2023, Sunborn Network Technology (the parent company of MICA Team) filed patents for various rendering components of the game, including "silk stocking object rendering method and device" (Note: See Google Patents CN116883580A, WIPO CN116883580.) and "clothing fluff rendering method and device" (Note: See Google Patents CN116883567A, WIPO CN116883567.), with the China Patent Office.
+In 2023, Sunborn Network Technology (the parent company of MICA Team, based in Xuhui, Shanghai) filed patents for various rendering components of the game, including "silk stocking object rendering method and device" (Note: See Google Patents CN116883580A, WIPO CN116883580.) and "clothing fluff rendering method and device" (Note: See Google Patents CN116883567A, WIPO CN116883567.), with the China Patent Office.
 The game also uses a special processing method to display smooth visual effects on the combat grid when depicting in-battle status effects, blending effects across neighboring grid tiles to avoid blocky appearances, with opacity based on a signed distance field calculated from each tile's sides or corners.